Joan Plowright: Career

 Plowright made her stage debut at Croydon in 1948 and her London debut in 1954.
 In 1956 she joined the English Stage Company at the Royal Court Theatre and was cast as Margery Pinchwife in The Country Wife.
-She appeared with George Devine in the Eugène Ionesco play, The Chairs, Shaw's Major Barbara and Saint Joan.
+She appeared with George Devine in the Eugène Ionesco play The Chairs, and Shaw's Major Barbara and Saint Joan.

+Plowright made her film debut in an uncredited role in Moby Dick (1956).
 In 1957, Plowright co-starred with Sir Laurence Olivier in the original London production of John Osborne's The Entertainer, taking over the role of Jean Rice from Dorothy Tutin when the play transferred from the Royal Court to the Palace Theatre.
 She continued to appear on stage and in films such as The Entertainer (1960).
 In 1961, she received a Tony Award for her role in A Taste of Honey on Broadway.

-Through her marriage to Laurence Olivier, she became closely associated with his work at the National Theatre from 1963 onwards.
-In the 1990s she began to appear more regularly in films, including Enchanted April (1992), for which she won a Golden Globe Award and an Academy Award nomination, Dennis the Menace (1993), a cameo in Last Action Hero (also 1993), 101 Dalmatians (1996), playing Nanny, and Tea With Mussolini (1999).
+Through her marriage to Olivier, Plowright became closely associated with his work at the National Theatre from 1963 onwards.
+She also acted in the films Uncle Vanya (1963), Three Sisters (1970), and Equus (1977).
+In the 1990s, she began to appear more regularly in films, including I Love You to Death (1990); Avalon (1990); Enchanted April (1992), for which she won a Golden Globe Award and an Academy Award nomination; Dennis the Menace (1993), where she played Martha Wilson; A Place for Annie (1994); The Scarlet Letter (1995); Jane Eyre (1996); 101 Dalmatians (1996), where she played the dog nanny; Dance with Me (1998); and Tea With Mussolini (1999).
 Among her television roles, she won another Golden Globe Award and earned an Emmy Award nomination for the HBO film Stalin in 1992 as the Soviet dictator's mother-in-law.
-Her pair of 1992 performances (Enchanted April and Stalin) marked only the second time an actress (after Sigourney Weaver, for performances in 1988) won two Golden Globes in the same year; as of the January 2020 presentation, only Helen Mirren (for performances in 2006) and Kate Winslet (for performances in 2008) have duplicated this feat.
+Her pair of 1992 performances (Enchanted April and Stalin) marked only the second time an actress (after Sigourney Weaver, for performances in 1988) won two Golden Globes in the same year; as of the January 2023 presentation, only Helen Mirren (for performances in 2006) and Kate Winslet (for performances in 2008) have duplicated this feat.
 In 1994, she was awarded the Women in Film Crystal Award.

 In 2003, Plowright performed in the stage production Absolutely!
 (Perhaps) in London.
-She was appointed honorary president of the English Stage Company in March 2009, succeeding John Mortimer, who died in January 2009.
+She was appointed honorary president of the English Stage Company in March 2009, succeeding John Mortimer who died in January 2009.
 She was previously vice-president of the company.

-Plowright was appointed a Commander of the Order of the British Empire (CBE) in the 1970 New Year Honours and was promoted to Dame Commander (DBE) in the 2004 New Year Honours.
+Her later films included Bringing Down the House (2003), Mrs. Palfrey at the Claremont (2005), and The Spiderwick Chronicles (2008), as well as voiced roles for the children's films Dinosaur (2000) and Curious George (2006).
+She made her final filmed appearance in the British documentary Nothing Like a Dame (2018) with her acting Dame friends Maggie Smith, Judi Dench and Eileen Atkins.